-A greenseer is the name for the wise men of the children of the forest who had magical abilities that included power over nature and prophetic visions.
+Greenseers were the wise men and leaders of the children of the forest who had magical abilities, including power over nature and greensight.

-The relationship between the greenseers of the children of the forest and the order of green men who protect the Isle of Faces in the God's Eye has not been specified.
-There is one greenseer left in the world - the Last Greenseer.
+The relationship between the greenseers of the children of the forest and the order of the green men who protect the Isle of Faces in the Gods Eye is unknown.

 A Game of Thrones